-On 20 November 2019 Council resolved to publish a notice about adopting the ‘Strategic Contracting Procedures’ (SCP) under Chapter 6 Part 2 of the Local Government Regulation 2012; resolving that it will further consider the SCP at Council’s General Meeting on 29 January 2020 where it proposes to formally adopt the SCPs.
-The General Meeting is held at Council chambers in Cleveland starting at 9.30am.
+On 20 November 2019 Council published a notice about adopting the ‘Strategic Contracting Procedures’ (SCP) under Chapter 6 Part 2 of the Local Government Regulation 2012.
+At Council’s General Meeting on 29 January 2020 Council resolved to apply the SCP from 01 July 2020 to Council contracts.
+Please refer to the Council Minutes for the complete resolution.

 The spending of Council funds for goods, services and work is regulated by the Local Government Act 2009 (LGA) and Local Government Regulation 2012 (LGR) under procedures described as the ‘Default Contracting Procedures’ (DCP) and the ‘Strategic Contracting Procedures’ (SCP).
 The DCP is the framework by which Council currently conducts procurement and contracting.
 This framework provides a prescribed method for conducting procurement and contracting for every Council in Queensland, regardless of size, complexity, strategy or consideration of the risk profile of the individual Council.
 The DCP is a default framework aligned principally to individual contracting processes and transactions.
 Council has used the DCP to their maximum capability, however, the prescriptive nature is no longer the most advantageous mechanism for a Council intent on a more dynamic and strategic approach to contracting.